papry04/SOEN6481-TAS/README.md

 * Schedule a small team event at the conclusion of the project to celebrate achievements.
 * If organizational support is lacking, consider self-funding or organizing a 'pot luck' gathering.
 * Strive to end the project on a positive note to foster a collaborative and supportive environment for future endeavors.
+## Conclusion
+Project closure is not merely a conclusion; it is an opportunity for reflection, learning, and transformation.
+By examining canceled projects through a strategic lens, we seek to redefine their narrative and extract valuable lessons that can shape the future of project management.
+This report uncovers the strategies and insights that empower organizations to navigate the unexpected turns in the project management journey.